farwaali08/pyber-analysis/README.md

 ## RESULTS & ANALYSIS

-The results for the first part of the analysis are summarized below:
+The results for the first part of the analysis are as follows:

 ![alt_text](https://github.com/farwaali08/pyber-analysis/blob/7a7c6f235fe04ef779c1b2a9657866a4692dbf8d/pyber_summary_df.png)

+### TOTAL RIDES, DRIVERS, AND FARE

+The individual data for each city type is summarized in the table above.

+   * Total Number of Rides:   `2,375`
+   * Total Number of Drivers: `2,973`
+   * Total Fares:             `$63,538.64`

 ### TOTAL RIDES BY CITY TYPE

 It quickly becomes apparent that the majority of PyBer's ridership can be observed in Urban areas.
 Urban ridership represents 68.4%, or roughly two-thirds of all rides during the observed period (Jan-April 2019).
 The remaining third is divided amongst the Suburban and Rural categories, with the latter representing only 5.3% of all rides.

 ![alt_text](https://github.com/farwaali08/pyber-analysis/blob/9764daf1a95a3ab1089e8b065326dd3fe3670ab0/total-rides.png)